elibroftw/blog.elijahlopez.ca/content/posts/how-to-buy-monero-in-canada/index.md

 ### CAD &rarr; USD &rarr; XMR

-As of 2025, this is the best method, however I've kept my 2021 experience for history.
+As of 2025, this is the best method and will cost you at most 1% in total fees.

-You can deposit up to 10k CAD via eTransfer into Kraken without any deposit fees.
-Then you can convert to USD which I believe is at most 0.4% in taker fees if you a market order on the USD/CAD (DO NOT USE THE CONVERT FEATURE, THE FX RATE IS A RIP OFF),

-After that, you can pay another 0.4% in taker fees to buy Monero on the XMR/USD.

-Here are my June 2025 results using 200 CAD.
+1. Open [Kraken](https://invite.kraken.com/JDNW/kpdi6rez) ($100 when you trade $200) [Code: 3zh45fpb] account
+2. Verify your account (24 hours?)
+3. Go to Kraken Pro from the 9 dots menu in the top right
+4. Deposit USD if you already have a USD bank account (Wise will not work) and go to step 9
+5. Otherwise, deposit CAD via eTransfer (if depositing 10k CAD or less)
+6. DO NOT USE THE CONVERT FEATURE TO ACQUIRE USD, THE FX RATE SHOWN IS A RIP OFF
+7. Go to USD/CAD trading pair
+8. Market buy order
+9. Go to XMR/USD
+10. Place a limit buy order either at a price level that would fulfill your volume (0.4% fees as a taker) or place a limit buy order below market prices (0.2% fees as a maker).

+In June 2025, I bought 198 CAD worth of Monero on a 200 CAD deposit where I was a taker in both the USD/CAD and XMR/USD pairs!

 ---

+My 2021 experience is here for historic purpose

 Total fee percentage: 1.3574%